 Issue 1.)
-Timescales for 862MHz) Issue 2.)
-ITU-RR Footnotes CZ For the time being: The term of final switch-off i.e. June 2012 is expected to be reached in accordance with the national measure i.e. the Technical Plan of Switch Over.
-Conclusions on the future access of mobile networks to the band 790-862 MHz have resulted from public consultations on switch over and digital dividend.
-Assumed terms related to the band rearrangement is being subject of the second round of public consultations.
-Their evaluation is planned for March 2009.
+Timescales for availability of the 800 MHz band (790 to 862MHz) Issue 2.)
+ITU-RR Footnotes the digital dividend are available and the discussions upon the results are finished within the responsible bodies, the time might be right to make reasonable decisions on when and how the 800 MHz band can be used. international decisions as well as in the preparation for WRC-11. СН A "reconfiguration" of GE06-allocations is extremely difficult for a small country like Switzerland.
+Switzerland decided to release its GE06-allocations in the band 790-862 MHz in favor of mobile services.
+In most parts of Switzerland this process has already been finalized.
+As far as possible new allocations for Broadcasting in the band 470-790 MHz are identified and coordinated with neighboring administrations.
+Regarding the migration of existing networks from MPEG-2 to MPEG-4 / DVB-T to DVB-T2 no decision has been taken yet.
+The same is the case for future networks.
+In November 2008 a political decision has been taken to allocate the sub-band 790-862 MHz to mobile communication services before 2015.
+In most parts of Switzerland the 800 MHz is already available for mobile communication services.
+Switzerland is included in footnote RR 5.316 CZ For the time being: The term of final switch-off i.e. June 2012 is expected to be reached in accordance with the national measure i.e. the Technical Plan of Switch Over.
+At the present time Czech authorities intend to accelerate analogue final switch-off.
+If there is general agreement among all stakeholders, the intention is to finish final switch-off before end of 2011.
+Negotiations with stakeholders have started already.
+Conclusions on the future access of mobile networks to the band 790-862 MHz resulted from public consultations on switch over and digital dividend in September 2008.
 There is foreseen that freeing the 800 MHz band will happen after the switch-off date as well as the broadcasting technological upgrade.
 Both processes will be driven by market forces, therefore they will run independently.
-The 2nd round of consultations on digital dividend has been initiated to identify opinions of broadcasting and mobile community on the expected methods and terms.
-The facts, in our opinion, do not limit the access to the 800 MHz band.
-The question of the change video coding MPEG 2 to MPEG 4 or the new standard DVB-T2 use does not have the significant influence on frequency spectrum.
-All these facts have the important influence on the efficiency of digital multiplex's data rate or its growth for possible broadcasting HDTV content.
-It cannot be answered more precisely - see the information above.
-It is necessary pointed out, that there will be significant influence of the development in the neighbouring countries on the described processes.
+Recent consultations on digital dividend have been initiated to identify opinions of broadcasting and mobile community on expected methods and timeframes.
+The facts, in our opinion, do not limit the It cannot be answered more precisely - see the information above.
+It is necessary pointed out, that there will be significant influence of the development in the neighboring countries on the described processes.
 These processes cannot be fully managed as the society needs and therefore market conditions and market forces in the countries are different.
-Nevertheless, cooperation is envisaged in the field of frequency coordination.
-The Czech Republic administration means, that the entering the footnote is hardly possible, but not necessary, when some level of cooperation with the neighbouring countries is reached.
+The Czech Republic administration means, that the entering the footnote is hardly possible, but not necessary, when some level of cooperation with the neighboring countries is reached.
 Other regulatory obstacles (related mostly to the freeing the band) are expected to be solvable.
 It is envisaged that obstacles may be based mostly on general economy conditions in the given geographic region, appropriate market demand and state of technology.
-DK The matter is at present under discussion and no decision has been taken yet.
-The decision to move from MPEG2 to MPEG4 has already been taken; consequently we do not foresee any impact from that decision on the access to the 800 MHz band.
-The following timescales for the transition from MPEG2 to MPEG4 has already been decided: 1 MUX in operation is using MPEG2, MPEG4 from 2012 4 additional MUX will use MPEG4 from 1.11.2009 1 MUX to be used for test, including DVB-T2 until 1.11.2010, then DVB-H and MPEG4 2 MUX (one in UHF and one in VHF) set aside for innovation No decision has yet been taken.
-DNK is included in footnote RR 5.316